SergiyStoyan/CliverRoutines/README.md

 It is supposed to run anywhere with .NET Standard lib supported.
 Presumably it will run on any Xamarin platforms (probably with minor updates required).

-The most concern is peculiarities of the target file system because serializing and logging routines write/read files and do everything as automatically as possible.
+The most concern is peculiarities of the target file system because of writing/reading/managing files.

 ### Tested on:
 - Windows 7, 10 in C# projects of any configuration built in Visual Studio;